Laurakj1000/Laurakj1000/README.md

 🚀 Current AI Focus

-I am currently working with Mercor and Micro1 to bridge the gap between broadsheet standards and AI development.
+I am currently working with Micro1 to bridge the gap between broadsheet standards and AI development.
 My focus is on dismantling the "uncanny valley" by ensuring LLMs maintain a sophisticated, human-centric voice.

 Promoted to Post-Completion Reviewer within four weeks.